|History of the Campuses and Buildings of the University of Rochester|

 1925 Rochester and Colgate : historical backgrounds of the two universities, by Jesse Leonard Rosenberger

-of the Genesee County, Volume II, edited by Lockwood R. Doty
+of the Genesee Country, Volume II, edited by Lockwood R. Doty

 Pages 728-733: History of the University of Rochester.